cyberconnecthq/cyberconnect-docs/docs/Apis/identity.md

 * `followers` BasicInfoConnection - list of user's followers
 * `friends` BasicInfoConnection - list of user's friends (mutually followed)

-## Simple Field Query
+## Simple Field Query Example

-One of the advantages of using GraphQL is that, you can customize the query, selecting the fields based on what you need.
-For example, if you only need to query one address' ENS, you can run:
+If you only need to query one address' ENS, you can run:

 ```graphql
 query QueryForENS{